 We often recommend products we like.
 If you buy anything via links on our site, we may earn a small commission.

-You don’t want to get caught identifying a graphic novel as a comic book (or vice versa) in a book store.
-So, what are the differences between comics and graphic novels?
-Take a look at this guide to find out.
+You don’t want to get caught identifying a graphic novel as a comic book (or vice versa) in a book store, do you?
+That’d be embarrassing, wouldn’t it?
+(Don’t ask me how I know.)

 comiXology Unlimited is only $5.99/month and grants unlimited reading access to a vast library of digital comics and manga.
 Learn more and try it out for free!

-A Brief History of Comics and Graphic Novels
+A Brief History of Comics & Graphic Novels

 However, it wasn’t until the 19th century, when Swiss schoolmaster, Rodolphe Töpffer, conceived one of the first true comic strips: “The Adventures of Mr. Obadiah Oldbuck.”
-Years later, Töpffer’s cartoons evolved into the comic strips we know today.
+Years later, Töpffer’s cartoons would pave the way for the kind of comic strips we know and love today.

 In the late 1890s, the New York World newspaper printed “The Yellow Kid,” a full-color strip outfitted with speech bubbles and panels.
 Other newspapers followed suit, leading to the development of the modern comic strip.

-But, what about actual comic books?
-Famous Funnies became the first modern American comic book that was produced on a regular basis.
-Unlike strips, this series was sold separately from the newspapers.
+Unlike comic strips, this series was sold as a separate entity altogether from newspapers.
 Famous Funnies ran from 1934 to 1955, and set the standard for more well-known comics to come.

-From the 1930s to the 1950s, otherwise known as the Golden Age of comics, comic books began to introduce heroes like Superman, Batman, Wonder Woman, the Flash, and the Green Lantern.
-Remarkably, all of these characters still have significance today.
+From the 1930s to 1950s, which is lovingly known as the Golden Age of Comics, comic books began introducing now-iconic heroes like Superman, Batman, Wonder Woman, the Flash, and the Green Lantern—who are all significant even to this day.